aamorris124/Week_4_Viz_In_Class/README.md

 # Week_4_Viz_In_Class
 Data Visualization using R package ggplot2

+##Grammer of Graphics
+Here we will learn how to make graphics